Wenceslaus IV of Bohemia

-Wenceslaus IV (also Wenceslas; Václav; Wenzel, nicknamed "the Idle"; 26 February 1361 – 16 August 1419), also known as Wenceslaus of Luxembourg, was King of Bohemia from 1378 until his death and King of Germany from 1376 until he was deposed in 1400.
-As he belonged to the House of Luxembourg, he was also Duke of Luxembourg from 1383 to 1388.
+Wenceslaus IV (also spelled Wenceslas Václav; Wenzel; nicknamed the Idle; also known as Wenceslaus of Luxembourg; 26 February 1361 – 16 August 1419) was King of Bohemia from 1378 until his death in 1419 and King of the Romans and King of Germany from 1376 until he was deposed in 1400.
+As he belonged to the House of Luxembourg, he was also Duke of Luxembourg as Wenceslaus II from 1383 to 1388.

 Biography

-Wenceslaus was born in the Imperial city of Nuremberg, the son of Emperor Charles IV by his third wife Anna Svídnická, a scion of the Silesian Piasts, and baptized at St. Sebaldus Church.
+Wenceslaus was born in the Imperial city of Nuremberg, the son of the Holy Roman Emperor Charles IV by his third wife Anna of Svídnická, a scion of the Silesian Piasts, and baptized at St. Sebaldus Church.
 He was raised by the Prague Archbishops Arnošt of Pardubice and Jan Očko of Vlašim.
-His father had the two-year-old crowned King of Bohemia in June 1363 and in 1373 also obtained for him the Electoral Margraviate of Brandenburg.
+His father had the two-year-old crowned King of Bohemia on 15 June 1363 and in 1373 also obtained for him the Electoral Margraviate of Brandenburg.
 When on 10 June 1376 Charles IV asserted Wenceslaus' election as King of the Romans by the prince-electors, two of seven votes, those of Brandenburg and Bohemia, were held by the emperor and his son themselves.
-Wenceslaus was crowned at Aix-la-Chapelle on 6 July.
+Wenceslaus was crowned at Aachen on 6 July.

 In order to secure the election of his son, Charles IV revoked the privileges of many Imperial Cities that he had earlier granted and mortgaged them to various nobles.
 The cities, however, were not powerless, and as executors of the public peace, they had developed into a potent military force.
 Moreover, as Charles IV had organized the cities into leagues, he had made it possible for them to cooperate in large-scale endeavors.
 Indeed, on 4 July 1376, fourteen Swabian cities bound together into the independent Swabian League of Cities to defend their rights against the newly elected King, attacking the lands of Eberhard II, Count of Württemberg.
-The city league soon attracted other members and until 1389 acted as an autonomous state within the Empire.
+The city league soon attracted other members and until 1389 acted as an autonomous state within the Holy Roman Empire.